waxnwire/shieldXL/bom/BOM.md

 20 Conductor, 1mm pitch, Opposite Side Contacts - either 31mm or 51mm will work.
 The 31mm is not available at Mouser.

-## Mounting Hardware/Stanoffs
+## Mounting Hardware/Standoffs/Screws

 (still a work in progess)

-* 3-4x 11mm F/F for pi
+* 3-4x 11mm F/F for pi  - w/ 10mm long screws from bottom
-* 3x 8mm M/F - top side
+* 3x 8mm M/F - top side  - w/ 6mm long screws from top
+* 1x 16mm screw for the top-side bottom left corner

 Optional (if not using 3d printed case)
-* 2x 16mm F/F - bottom side
+* 2x 16mm F/F - bottom left side

-M2.5 thread screws/standoffs are used in kits.
+M2.5 thread screws/standoffs are used in kits (screws are phillips/cross with a pan head).

+## Knobs:

 Knobs are up to you.
 I like these [Re-an-p670-frac-style](https://modularaddict.com/re-an-p670-frac-style-16mm-soft-touch-knob-d-shaft)